IO-Design-Team/hive_ce/hive/README.md

 Hive is a lightweight and blazing fast key-value database written in pure Dart.
 Inspired by [Bitcask](https://en.wikipedia.org/wiki/Bitcask).

+## Tutorial

+For a quick tutorial, see [this wonderful post](https://onlyflutter.com/how-to-add-a-local-database-using-hive-in-flutter) by [Tijn van den Eijnde](https://x.com/TijnvdEijnde)

 ## Features

 - 🚀 Cross platform: mobile, desktop, browser